UniversalDependencies/docs/_2016-09-05--06-prague/features.md

 * `Evident` (evidentiality) is currently used only in Turkish but it seems like this is an important feature in non-Indo-European languages.
   We could take the values from UniMorph.
 At present we only need `Evident=Nfh` (non-first hand).
 * `Polite` (politeness) is currently used in 9 treebanks: ca, da, de, es, es_ancora, eu, hi, sa, ta.
-In addition, the Turkish treebank has `Register`, which seems to be just another name for politeness, with values `Form` and `Inf`, contrasting e.g. the 3rd person verb forms _etmekte_ (`Form`) and _ediyor_ (`Inf`) "he is doing".
   UniMorph distinguishes four axes along which politeness may be scaled (see below), one of them covering another feature currently used in a few UD treebanks, `Style`.
   I propose to add, for the time being, the feature `Polite` with the UniMorph-like values from the speaker-referent axis, i.e. `Infm` (informal), `Form` (formal), `Elev` (elevated status of referent; interpreted as a subtype of `Form`), `Humb` (humbled status of speaker; subtype of `Form`).
 That will let us cover the Indo-European tu/vous pronouns, as well as part of Japanese honorifics.
-TO DISCUSS: does the Turkish register belong here too, or is it better described as (in)formal style, without referring to anyone?
+  * TO DISCUSS:
+    The Turkish treebank has `Register`, which resembles politeness/style in having values `Form` and `Inf`, contrasting e.g. the 3rd person verb forms _etmekte_ (`Form`) and _ediyor_ (`Inf`) "he is doing".
+    However, it is possible that the _-mekte_ forms are restricted to more formal settings and do not directly reflect the relation between the speaker and the addressee.
+If this is true, then they are not covered by what we currently propose to cover under `Polite`.
 * [Abbr=Yes](cs-feat/Abbr) (abbreviation) is not language-specific and is currently used in 12 treebanks: ar, cs, cs_cac, cs_cltt, da, et, fi, fi_ftb, fo, la_ittb, pl, ro.
 * [Foreign](cs-feat/Foreign) is not language-specific and is currently used in 13 treebanks: ar, cs, cs_cac, da, de, es, et, fi, fo, hi, nl, sl, sl_sst.
   The values should be discussed though.